 It’s Emperor Palpatine’s brother! … from heaven, or something…?

 The one thing I have to praise the story with first and foremost is how little it gives away.
 The intro states only a few vague sentences (like “heavy atomic elements cannot be sent on missions where there is life” and such) and Sapphire and Steel just show up and start dealing with the time fracture, revealing little about who or what they are.
-It’s a refreshing change from most shows nowadays, that feels like it has to explore every detail right away.
+It’s a refreshing change from most shows nowadays, that feel like they have to explore every detail right away.

 The plot in general is interesting, the reason for the kids parents’ vanishing is not really explained for a long time, and so the story does a good job of keeping the mystery up.
 By reading a nursery rhyme the children’s parents accidentally open a portal through time due to the words having strong meaning in the old house, or something along those lines.
 There are scenes with people who have been in the house in the past, evil light beings that are never really explained, people trapped in pictures, a spooky cellar and even a creepy grave-like outside scene (that’s actually the house being built in the past, but looks aesthetically like a graveyard).
 The blend of sci-fi elements (no pun intended, I guess?) and horror clichés was really enjoyable.